Diana Cage

-Diana Cage (born July 16, 1979) is an American feminist author, editor, cultural critic and radio personality.
-Her work examines sexuality, feminism, and LGBT culture.
+Diana Cage (born July 16, 1979) is an American author, editor, radio personality, and academic whose work focuses on sexuality, dating, intimacy, and queer culture.
+She is author and editor of eight books on sex and relationships, including the Lambda Literary Award–winning Lesbian Sex Bible, and served as editor of several influential lesbian publications of the 2000s, including On Our Backs, Velvetpark, and GO magazine.
+From 2006 to 2009 she hosted The Diana Cage Show on SiriusXM, an advice and call-in show focused on lesbian sex, dating, and queer life.

 Career

-Cage began writing about sex and culture while interning under editor Lisa Palac at the San Francisco-based magazine Future Sex.
-In 2000, Cage's editorial work and extensive writing on sex and sexuality converged when she was hired as editor at the landmark lesbian magazine On Our Backs.
-During her tenure there, Cage operated the magazine according to her radical beliefs about sex and sexual identity, expanding the magazine's vision of what constituted lesbian sex.
-Erstwhile publisher of both On Our Backs and Girlfriends (magazine), Heather Findlay, praised Cage's "lack of self censorship" as an editor, saying, "[Cage] is not uptight about all forms of lesbian sexual expression.
+Cage began writing about sex and culture while interning at the San Francisco-based magazine Future Sex.
+In 2000 she joined On Our Backs, the long-running lesbian erotica magazine founded in 1984, and served as its editor until 2005.
+Under her editorship, the magazine expanded its representation of lesbian sex and sexual identity.

+Heather Findlay, publisher of both On Our Backs and Girlfriends (magazine), praised Cage's "lack of self censorship" as an editor, saying, "[Cage] is not uptight about all forms of lesbian sexual expression.
 She really has no prejudgments about alternative sexuality."
 Cage has likewise been praised as an "unapologetic pioneer" in the evolution of progressive, sex-positive lesbian culture.

+After leaving On Our Backs, Cage continued working in queer media as editor of Velvetpark and GO.
+She has also been a regular columnist for Girlfriends, Kitchen Sink, Shewired, Quartz, Frontiers, Good Vibes, Ourchart, and Velvetpark.
+In 2008 she was named one of GO Magazine's "100 Women We Love."

-Cage resigned as editor in 2005, after editing a number of On Our Backs anthologies.
-The Publishing Triangle named Cage's On Our Backs Guide to Lesbian Sex one of the Most Notable Books of 2004.
+The Publishing Triangle named the On Our Backs Guide to Lesbian Sex one of the Most Notable Books of 2004.

 From 2006 to 2009 Cage was host of The Diana Cage Show on SiriusXM The show was celebrated for Cage's bombastic monologues, incisive commentary on current events, and unflinching advice on love and sex.

-Publications

-In 2004 Cage published the IPPY award nominated, Box Lunch: A Layperson's Guide to Cunnilingus.
-Subsequent books include Threeways: Fulfill Your Ultimate Fantasy, and Girl Meets Girl: A Dating Survival Guide, as well as the On Our Backs Guide to Lesbian Sex, and On Our Backs: The Best Erotic Fiction.
-Her writing has been included anthologies, journals and magazines.
-She was a regular columnist for several magazines including Girlfriends, Kitchen Sink, Shewired, Frontiers, Good Vibes, Ourchart, and Velvetpark.
-In 2008 Cage was named one of GO magazine's 100 Women We Love.

-In 2012 Cage wrote Mind-Blowing Sex: A Woman's Guide, a critical guide book that discusses the role that sexual liberation plays in a woman's ability to enjoy sex.
-Beginning with a brief historical overview, the book discusses the history of female sexual oppression and liberation.

-Cage's most recent book is the Lambda Award-nominated Lesbian Sex Bible: The New Guide to Sexual Love for Same Sex Couples.
+Radio and Television

+Cage was formerly host of The Diana Cage Show on SiriusXM, an advice and culture program covering sex, dating, and current events.
+The show was noted for Cage's monologues, commentary, and frank advice on love and sex.
+She was a recurring guest on The Derek and Romaine Show on SiriusXM and appeared as a series regular on Here TV, the LGBT cable network.

+Cage was a featured commentator on Here TV's Lesbian Sex and Sexuality and a regular guest on Here with Josh and Sara.
+She has appeared as a featured commentator or guest on Logo, Sex TV (Canada), Canal Jimmy (Italy), and Huffington Post Live.